TrentU-MaDGIC/Mapping-in-ArcGIS/pages/04_mapping.md

 ![map 7](../assets/images/map_7.png)

 This will open up a new map called **200620071**.
 Rename this to the next year, **2011/2012**.
 Open the **Symbology Pane** again and change the *Field* to the next **VALUE**.
 If you *hover* over it for long enough it should say *Name: Total_2011_2012.VALUE*.
 This will change to the tuition costs for those years.
-Since tuition increased, nothing fits in our smallest class (0-2000).
-We can delete this class.
 Now we can change the *Upper Values* and *Labels* once again.
 We want all of our maps to have the same classes so that when we put them together later, the colours represent the same dollar values.

 ![map 8](../assets/images/map_8.png)

 Save this as a map file and repeat the same process for the remaining years.
+When you get to 2021/2022, since tuition increased, nothing fits in our smallest class (0-3000).
+We can delete this class.

+Now all our maps are made!
+Let's move on to make a layout!